ATROPINE- atropine sulfate solution/ drops

 • 17.
 PATIENT COUNSELING INFORMATION

-Advise patients not to touch the dropper tip to any surface as this may contaminate the solution.
+Advise patients not to touch the dropper tip to the eye, eyelids, or any other surface as this may contaminate the solution.
+Keep the bottle tightly closed.

 Manufactured By Manufactured For